How to Respond to App Store Reviews

 The app reviews constitute the app rating and are a direct feedback channel for your user feedback — the voice of the customer.
 If there isn’t any other channel your users can talk to you about your app, the app reviews are it.
-Keep in mind that the app ratings and reviews are visible to anyone, no matter if the user is registered or not.
+Keep in mind that the app ratings and reviews are visible to anyone, no matter if the user is a user or not.

-To back it up with some data, up to 79% of users check out the app’s review page before deciding to install the app.
+To back it up with some data, up to 79% of users check out the app’s review page before deciding to install an app.

 There are numerous benefits if you commit to review management, such as:

-- High brand loyalty: active participation in your community’s life can turn your users into your fans, and that’s the best thing you can hope for, as that is how you get the best kind of marketing: word of mouth.
+- High brand loyalty: active participation in your community’s life can turn your users into your fans, and that’s the best thing you can hope for — as that is how you get the best kind of marketing: word of mouth.
 With more brand loyalty comes a better pay-off with your customers' lifetime value.

 - Higher app ratings: the higher the rating, the better the odds that your app will get downloads (and revenue!)

-...and more.
+...and also.
 Responding to both positive and negative reviews is key to increasing the revenue of your app.